the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Monopoly
 		- The opener bonus is adjusted to increase the bonus to Great Merchant generation to 33%, add +1 Culture to Markets, and remove the added percentage Water yield to the Council.
 		- The tree no longer adds extra Water to Factories or Work Camps aside from Privatization retaining its +2 to the former.
-		- Mass Consumption's old effect has been thrown out; it instead adds +1 Water to Moisture traps, Water pumps, and Hexlock's Refineries, and +25% more gifted resources from City-States.
+		- Mass Consumption's old effect has been thrown out; it instead adds +25% more gifted resources from City-States and retains +2 Happiness from luxuries after trading away the last owned copy.
 		- Venture Capital adds +2 Water to the four main Water buildings instead of reducing item purchase cost (this was moved to Privatization).
 		- Privatization's stat penalties were removed.
 It is no longer a game-breaking policy thanks to the Hazard Pay nerf.
 		- Entrepreneurship loses the extra GM generation and receives the reduced road maintenance which was part of Privatization + a buffed building maintenance cost reduction moved from the finisher bonus, and adds +2 Science to the main four Water buildings.
 		- Corporate Personhood now requires Entrepreneurship in addition to Privatization.
 		- The finisher bonus adds further yields to Moisture traps, Water pumps, Narcotics farms, Settlements and Wasteland Stations (+1 Water/Food for the first two, +2 Water/Science/Culture for Narcotics farms and Settlements, +2 Water/Food/Production for Wasteland Stations), but loses the tile purchase discount.
 It also awards a free Great Merchant.
 	- Collectivism
-		- The opener is adjusted to remove the percentage Production bonus to all cities (this is now Mechanization's opening bonus) and increase the bonus to Great Engineer generation to 33%.
+		- The opener is adjusted to remove the percentage Production bonus to all cities and increase the bonus to Great Engineer generation to 33%.
 Additionally, it now unlocks access to a new mercenary unit.
 		- Re-Education loses the Culture penalties but also loses the Happiness bonuses; it instead adds +1 Production/Science to Factories, Prison Camps and Work Camps.
 		- Nationalization is replaced with Expropriation, which reduces Water costs of purchasing settlers and tiles to aid mid-game expansion (the old policy's effect was moved to the Workers' Facility in a nerfed form).
 		- Political Officers now requires Re-Education and boosts unit production instead of unit/city strength.
 Aircraft are excluded from the bonus.
 		- Shared Vision now requires both Re-Education and Expropriation and loses the previous Production/maintenance cost reduction bonuses but adds 5% Production to every Factory and 15% Production to the Council.
 		- Workers' Union no longer adds flat Production to your cities.
-		- The finisher bonus is buffed to add +2 Water/Science to every owned city and award a free Great Engineer.
+		- The finisher bonus is buffed to add +2 Science to every owned city and award a free Great Engineer.
 	- Naturalism
 		- The opener is buffed to add +2 Food/Culture to all cities instead of +1 and a +20% bonus to Great Farmer generation.
 		- Emissions Standards removes the Production penalty to Coal Plants and adds +2 Production to Carbon Capture and Smart Grid buildings, along with Solar collector and Wind farm improvements.
 		- Physiolatry loses the Science penalty and Food yields, but gains Culture yields.
 		- Ecodefense is adjusted to make this ideology *more* warlike; it now unlocks access to a new Eco-Terrorist unit who only exists to commit war crimes and provides 3 of them for free.
-		- Harmony now adds +25% Culture to Protected Areas and gives a 20% discount on Faith purchases, along with adding +2 Culture/Faith in cities with 2+ active specialists.
+		- Harmony now adds +15% Culture to Protected Areas and gives a 20% discount on Faith purchases, along with adding +2 Culture/Faith in cities with 2+ active specialists.
 		- Conservation buffs Farmer specialists to return +2 Water and adds +10% Water to Rainwater Purifiers.
 		- The finisher bonus loses the Faith purchase on Great Farmers (which was moved to Adaptation's finisher) but awards 2 of them for free, and now adds a 10% Production boost towards building the Utopia Project (moved here from Bionics Complete).
 	- Mechanization